AgoraIO-Community/TelemedicineHack/README.md

 3. Execute "npm install" command  in the terminal- this will download the all the neccessary node modules.

-4. Execute "npm start" command - this will start the development server
+4. Execute "npm start" command in the terminal - this will start the development server

 ## Future Scope